 - Educational, research and teaching activities

-- Cultural exchange programming (such as Language Exchange Program, Global Expo)
+- Cultural exchange programming (such as the Language Exchange Program and Global Expo)

 - Cultural adjustment support

 The start of your exchange program is quickly approaching and we look forward to welcoming you to the Georgetown international community!
 This guide contains detailed information on the immigration steps required prior to your arrival.
 Information on other topics such as health insurance, housing, and resources in the Washington, D.C. metro area are available on our website.
 Once you arrive, our staff, members of the faculty, and your academic advisor will be prepared to answer any remaining questions.

 What is Orientation and am I required to attend?

 International Orientation is a critical component of your transition to Georgetown.
 Exchange students are required to attend all events and sessions during Orientation.
 The Immigration Document Review and the Immigration Compliance Session will be your first formal immigration responsibilities.
 Attendance at Orientation and completion of the online Immigration Document Review form are mandatory for all students in order to remain in legal status.

 Orientation is a series of social events and information sessions on academic life, immigration regulations, health care, employment, and cultural norms in and around Georgetown.
 For more information about orientation, please click here.

 With limited exceptions*, each international exchange visitor applying for admission to the United States must hold a valid entry visa.
 Exchange students should apply for J-1 status.
 Contact your nearest U.S. Embassy or Consulate for specific details on how to obtain a J-1 non-immigrant student visa.
 In Taiwan, contact the American Institute.

 Complete the Nonimmigrant Visa Application (Form DS-160) for J-1 status.

 Be prepared to present the following at the U.S. Embassy or Consulate: